Runners

 -

-The spectators at the Parramatta Half Marathon, the better!
+The more spectators at the Parramatta Half Marathon, the better!
 A detailed spectator guide can be found here.

 Entry into CommBank Stadium is available to everyone for free.